Echo3ToEcho7/m8ck.github.com/_posts/2012-05-30-stop-ssh-and-sftp-timeout.md

 ---
 layout: post
-title: "Stop SSH and SFTP timeout"
+title: Stop SSH and SFTP timeout
-description: "Stop SSH and SFTP timeout when SSH or SFTP'ing into a remote machine"
+description: Stop SSH and SFTP timeout when SSH into a remote machine
-tags: ["linux", "ssh"]
 ---
 Just add the following line to /etc/sshd_config (on the machine you’re SSHing into):